 - 1 pinch nutmeg

-Poaching Liquid: In a second pot, heat the 4 cups of water with a bay leaf and the 1/4 onion until just before boiling.
+- Poaching Liquid: In a second pot, heat the 4 cups of water with a bay leaf and the 1/4 onion until just before boiling.
 Maintain temperature just below boiling and add the sole and scallops.
 Cover and cook just until seafood is opaque and tender.
-Remove fish and and scallops to a bowl, reserving the poaching liquid for your stock.
+Remove fish and and scallops to a bowl with a slotted spoon or strainer, reserving the poaching liquid for your stock.
 Discard the bay leaf and quartered onion.

 - Soup: Melt the butter in a saucepan over medium heat.
 Add the flour, stirring to make a smooth paste.
 Cook for about 1 minute.
 Gradually whisk in the reserved poaching liquid until you have a smooth mixture.
 Cook until it begins to thicken.
 Return the pot with the potatoes to medium heat.
 Slowly add the the butter/flour/poaching liquid mixture to the pot with the potatoes.
 Add the fish and scallops.
 Continue cooking and stirring until chowder thickens.
 Add the cream and stir until heated through, but do not boil.
 Season with a pinch of nutmeg and a generous amount of salt and black pepper, to taste.